AndersHackerMand/F1-Info-display/F1/3D files/readme.md

 and solder resistors between CC1 and GND, and CC2 and GND to enable power when used C to C cables.

 ## Assembly:
-#1 place screen in fron frame and melt corner pins to hold screen in place,
+#1 place screen in to front frame and using soldering iron melt corner pins to hold screen in place,
 #2 fish usb connector cable from bottom compartment through back plate into screen and solder wires,
 #3 close back cover and place front in base,
 4# secure front using small screw through bottom compartment,